Canvas - End-of-Semester Best Practices

 Before syncing your grades, it is important to know a few things:

-Create Next Semester's Canvas Course
+Prepare Next Semester's Canvas Courses

 Instructions / Tutorials